open-resources/dash_curriculum/tutorial/part4/chapter13.md

 The app below with the respective code gives you a minimal example on how to implement caching.

-#### [ADD GIF, THAT SHOWS APP IN ACTION AND SELECTS A COUNTRY AND THEN WIHTIN THE SAME COUNTRY A DIFFERENT VALUE ON THE RANGE SLIDER]
+#### [ADD GIF, THAT SHOWS APP IN ACTION AND SELECTS TWO DIFFERENT COUNTRIES AND THEN RETURNS TO A COUNTRY ALREADY ONCE SELECTED]

 ```
 # Import packages